positron48/svg2stl/README.md

 - `--thickness`: Thickness of the resulting 3D model in mm (default: 1.0)
 - `--pixel_size`: Size of each pixel in mm (default: 0.05).
 Determines rasterization resolution and model detail
-- `--debug`: Save cropped image for checking
+- `--debug`: Save debug images for checking
 - `--all`: Process all SVG files in the current directory
+- `--inverted`: Extract white pixels instead of black (useful for negative images or light-on-dark designs)

 ## Examples